-Sybase SQL Server communicates with clients through the Tabular Data Stream (TDS).
+Sybase SQL Server communicates with clients through Tabular Data Stream (TDS).
 TDS packets have a default size of 512 bytes.
-Applications can manipulate the packet size using the DB-Library DBSETLPACKET() call; with BCP and ISQL utilities you can change the packet size using the [-a packetsize] parameter.
+Applications can manipulate the packet size using the DB-Library dbsetlpacket() call; with BCP and ISQL utilities you can change the packet size using the [-a packetsize] parameter.
 The TDS packet size also needs to be incremented at the Sybase SQL Server for the clients to connect properly to the server.
-From sp_configure alter the setting for maximum network packet size to match or exceed the maximum application packet size.
+From sp\configure alter the setting for maximum network packet size to match or exceed the maximum application packet size.

-Utilizing larger TDS packet sizes also requires that you increase the memory requirements for the Sybase SQL Server kernel and associated Servername.krg file.
-The sp_configure value for additional netmem controls the size of this kernel memory allocation and will need to be increased.
+Utilizing larger TDS packet sizes also requires that you increase the memory requirements for the Sybase SQL Server kernel.
+The sp\configure value for additional netmem controls the size of this kernel memory allocation and will need to be increased.
 Please refer to the Sybase SQL Server, Systems Administration Guide for more guidelines on computing the amount of additional netmem required.

 For larger data transfers between the clients and the server, such as BCP loads and unloads, it may be beneficial to increase this packet size to a higher value (2048 bytes and higher).
+In our testing of an OLTP parts order entry system a TDS packet size of 4096 bytes provided the best throughput.
+In a DSS environment a TDS packet size of 16384 bytes provided the best throughput.
 Experimentation is necessary to determine the best packet size for your environment.